jjmchew/jjmchew.github.io/RB171/01-initialNotes.md

 - **TTL** (Time to Live) : a value within the Packet header that defines the maximum number of network 'hops' a packet can take before being dropped; at each hop, the network router will decrement TTL by 1 [5]

 - **UDP** (User Datagram Protocol) : a ==simple connectionless protocol== at the Transport layer that uses one-way data flow; its simplicity allows it to be ==fast and flexible== [12] [13]
-  - Header includes only: source port, destination port, length (of data in bits), checksum (required for IPv6, but optional for IPv4)
+  - Header includes only: source port, destination port, length (of data in bits), checksum (required for IPv6, but optional for IPv4;  i.e., does provide error-checking [14 q5] )
   - also provides multiplexing (through use of ports)
   - PDU is "Datagram" [12]
   - provides no guarantee of message delivery (==no reliability==), message delivery order (==no in-order delivery==), ==no congestion-avoidance or flow-control==, no connection state tracking (since it is a connectionless protocol) [12] [13]